Megaloblastt/passkeys_mpc/README.md

 You will see in the log of the FIDO client colorized outputs depending on which cosigner is doing what.

 You can customize colors by modifying the following map `passkeys_mpc/SoftHSMv2/src/lib/crypto/OSSLMPCECDSA_mpclib_wrapper.h::colorized_outputs`

+## Authenticate on Yubikey's demo server
+Go to https://demo.yubico.com/webauthn-technical/login and follow the steps.

+**NB**: Both the registration and the login should be done within the same FIDO client run.
+If you restart the FIDO client, you should register it again to the server.

 # Troubleshooting